LeoChen33/CSC498Project/README.md

 # CSC498Project

-Will be uploading Pohlig's rho attack and smart's attack, as well random genrations of EC and verification code this week.
-Thank you
+Will be uploading Pohlig's rho attack and Smart's attack, as well as random generations of EC and verification code this week.
+Thank you!